grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 You can center an image using the `figure` shortcode by adding the following properties:

 - Add the `max-width="WIDTHpx"` property, replacing `WIDTH` with the value you want for your image.
-This should be lower than the image's width.
+The value should be lower than the original image's width.
 - Add the `class="w-100p"` property
 - Add the `link-class="w-fit mx-auto d-flex flex-direction-column"` property
 - Optionally, you can add the `width` and `height` parameters with the original image values, without pixels or percentages.
 For example, for a 800x600 image, you can add `width="800" height="600"`.